CMR Central, Visakhapatnam

-CMR Central is a shopping mall located at Maddilapalem, Visakhapatnam.
+CMR Central is a shopping centre located in Maddilapalem, Visakhapatnam.
 It was developed by CMR Shopping Mall Private Limited.

 Description

 Renowned as one of the biggest malls in Visakhapatnam, CMR Central opened on 2 January 2010 with 6 floors of retail space.
-It has a built-up area of 72,000 square feet and is spread over 5 floors.
+It has a total built-up area of 72,000 square feet and is spread over 5 floors.
 From apparel to electronics to food to home furniture, CMR Central houses all major commodities.
 Located in Maddilapalem, CMR Central is one of the popular landmarks in Vizag that is located in the heart of the city.
 It contains outlets of major clothing and apparel brands, a gaming zone, a bowling alley, a large number of restaurants and even a four-screen multiplex cinema.